 - Be a responsible road user: don’t drink and drive, and don’t use your phone while driving.

 - Make sure to check the parking restrictions before you park.

 - Make sure you have all of your relevant insurance documents.

 - Make sure you have all the appropriate gear and equipment if you’re planning to take to the trails and explore the great outdoors.
 We recommend a good, sturdy pair of hiking boots, a fully charged phone, a first aid kit, and layers to allow for weather changes.

 Is Wicklow town worth visiting?

 Yes!
 There are plenty of fun things to do in Wicklow town, including art galleries, craft shops, cafes and restaurants, Wicklow Gaol, and Wicklow Bowl & Kidzone.
-With plenty of family friendly activities, it is a great place for a family holiday.
+With plenty of family-friendly activities and places to visit in Wicklow, it is a great place for a family holiday.

 What to do in Wicklow when it’s raining?

 There is a range of activities to do in Wicklow when it’s raining that are sure to be great fun.
 Some of our favourites are Russborough House, a tour of Wicklow Town Gaol, Wicklow Bowl, or the Harbour Bar in Bray.